Package 'season'

 See Also

-printing a summary of a Cosinor
+Printing a summary of a month.glm

 Description

-printing a summary of a month.glm
+Printing a summary of a month.glm

 Usage